Decision Intelligence Platform

 AWS Lambda “Cold Start”

-Please note that that start time for this Lambda function took almost 2.5 seconds (2437 milliseconds) while all tests where executed very quickly within only 4 milliseconds.
+Please note that the start time for this Lambda function took almost 2.5 seconds (2437 milliseconds) while all tests were executed very quickly within only 4 milliseconds.
 The “slow” start was caused by the so-called Lambda’s “Cold Start” when a new instance handles its first request.
 Cold starts happen 10 minutes after the previous request.

 If you repeat “testLambda.bat”, you will receive the following results: